lrvick/github-forged-sigs/README.md

-For even better security you can ensure everyone on your team maintains their signing keys exclusively on hardware security modules like yubikeys, so even if an endpoint is compromised, the key is never exposed to system memory, thus preventing a remote actor from being able to obtian it and use it elsewhere.
+For even better security you can ensure everyone on your team maintains their signing keys exclusively on hardware security modules like yubikeys, so even if an endpoint is compromised, the key is never exposed to system memory, thus preventing a remote actor from being able to obtain it and use it elsewhere.

 ## Implementation